astronomer/docs/astro/cloud-ide/quickstart.md

   :::

 4. Optional.
 Click **Test Connection**.
-The Astro Cloud IDE runs a quick connection test and displays a message based on whether the test was a success.
-Regardless of whether the test succeeds, you can still create the connection.
+The Astro Cloud IDE runs a quick connection test and returns a status message.
+You can still create the connection if the test is unsuccessful.
 5. Click **Create Connection**.
 You new connection appears in the **Connections** tab both in the pipeline editor and on your project homepage.
 You can use this connection with any future pipelines you create in this project.

 ## Step 6: Create a SQL cell

 You can now write and run SQL cells with your database connection.

+1. In the **Pipeline** list, click the name of the pipeline you created in step 2.

-1. Click **Create Cell**, then click **SQL**.
-A new cell appears on the page.
+2. Click **Add Cell** and select **SQL**.
+A new cell named `cell_1` appears.
-2. Click the cell's name and rename the cell `hello_sql`.
+2. Click the cell name and rename it `hello_sql`.
-3. In the dropdown menu next to the cell's name, select your database connection.
+3. In the **Select Connection** list, select the connection you created in step 5.
-4. Click the editing window where it says `-- Write your SQL query here`, then replace that line with the following code:
+4. Replace `-- Write your SQL query here` with the following code:

     ```sql
     SELECT 1 AS hello_world;